JudgeSansDredd/allegro/README.md

 - `OVERCLOCK_RANGE`: The number of increments allowed to be overclocked.
 In other words, if Allegro decides to overclock a task (based on `OVERCLOCK_CHANCE`), it will choose a number of blocks between 1 and `OVERCLOCK_RANGE`, and add that many additional increments (based on `INCREMENT_SECONDS`) to the task

+## Building from source

+> Okay, I don't trust your bogus curl command, can I just build this from source?

+I mean, sure.
+Clone the repo, and run `./build.sh`.
+Note that this _only_ works for Linux and Mac.
+It'll put a binary at `./dist/[macos | debian]/allegro` depending on your OS.

 ## To Develop, or Run from Source

 1. _Optional:_ Create a python virtual environment, then activate it